wuguangxinchn/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.

-During the testing, the performance on the first track is fine, but not good on the second track.
+During the testing, the performance on the first track is fine (please download `/videos/video.mp4`), but not good on the second track.
 To improve the driving behavior further, I would like to collect more training data from the second track and re-train the model.

 #### 2. Final Model Architecture